Dongjie-Cheng/Dongjie-Cheng.github.io/_pages/about.md

 ======
 * I’m **Dongjie Cheng(程东杰)**, a Junior student at Sichuan University.
 As the top-ranked student in my grade majoring in Artificial Intelligence last year, I was honored with the **2023 China National Scholarship** for my academic excellence.
 * My research interests lie in emerging areas such as LLM+X(Anything), multimodal content generation.
 I also always maintain an open mind and am willing to learn new things.
-* Currently, I serve as a research assistant in **Dr. Kang Li**'s Lab at the **West China Hospital – Big Data Center**, where my contributions span several projects, including the evaluation and improvement of the Segment Anything Model (SAM), and exploring evaluation methods for T2i (text-to-image) generation.
+* I used to serve as a research assistant in **Dr. Kang Li**'s Lab at the **West China Hospital – Big Data Center**, where my contributions span several projects, including the evaluation and improvement of the Segment Anything Model (SAM), and exploring evaluation methods for T2i (text-to-image) generation.
+I am also doing a remote internship at Dr. Huaxiu Yao's Lab, mainly exploring the fine-tuning, alignment, and hallucination mitigation of large multimodal models.
 * I am dedicated to conducting and publishing high-quality research as a pivotal step towards strengthening my application for a PhD program in the fall of 2025.

 Current
 ======
-* I am looking for remote internships, summer internships in 2024, and PhD opportunities in 2025.
+* I am looking for PhD opportunities in 2025.
-* Currently, I am exploring multimodal reasoning in VLM.
+* Currently, I am exploring multimodal reasoning, alignment in VLM.

 Education
 ======